mchocho/Curses/README.md

 # WeThinkCode_ Curses
-List of WeThinkCode_ modules and their accompanying docs.
-To say thanks follow @cletinic.
+List of WeThinkCode_ modules and their accompanying documents.